csstam/csstam.github.io/_posts/2015-08-28-wordcampnl.markdown

 Though I had never previously thought about contributing to WordPress, I really enjoyed spending time sitting with the polyglots team working on WordPress translations.
 Being a native English speaker, I didn't expect I would have much to contribute and was delighted to find out that I genuinely can give back to the WordPress community.

-So I am loving WordPress just as muhc, if not more, than before and looking forward to my next WordPress project.
+So I am loving WordPress just as much, if not more, than before and looking forward to my next WordPress project.
 If you have something in mind, drop me an <a href="mailto:cat@catstam.com.au">email</a>!!